CoolmanCZ/upp_cmake/README.md

-# Ultimate++ CMakeList generator
+# Ultimate++ CMakeLists generator

-GenerateCMakeFiles-lib.sh is the bash script for generating CMakeList.txt files of the Ultimate++ projects.
+GenerateCMakeFiles-lib.sh is the bash script for generating CMakeLists.txt files of the Ultimate++ projects.
 This script was created based on discussion on the Ultimate++ forum - [CMake support](http://www.ultimatepp.org/forums/index.php?t=msg&th=6013&goto=32310&#msg_32310)

 ## Using